Patients & Caregivers / Brain Donation Program

 Yes, after completion of the autopsy procedure a report will be sent within several months.

-Will the brain autopsy disfigure the body?
+Will brain donation disfigure the body?

 No, a brain autopsy is performed very carefully so that it is not noticeable in any way and does not prevent an open casket viewing or other desired funeral practice.